 For dogs, Revolution, Frontline, Comfortis, or Advantage are great at killing adult fleas.
 Sentinel works great as well, and provides heartworm and intestinal parasite control, but will not kill adult fleas.
 You can apply Advantage or Frontline, or give Comfortis, IF you see any adult fleas on the dog, along with giving Sentinel.

-For cats, we recommend Revolution , as it provides both heartworm and flea control.
+For cats, we recommend Revolution, as it provides both heartworm and flea control.
 But Advantage and Frontline also work great, too.
-Program , especially the injections can be convenient or desirable if you do not want any “chemicals” on the coat of your cat.
+The program, especially injections can be convenient or desirable if you do not want any “chemicals” on the coat of your cat.

 FRONTLINE: Is a topical flea and tick control product.
 It has better effectiveness against ticks than Revolution, however, Frontline does not provide heartworm control- only flea and tick control.
 It lasts one month and is more resistant to being removed by bathing than Advantage.

-PROGRAM: Is an artificial insect hormone which goes into the pet’s fat and is released slowly over the next 32 days.
+PROGRAM: Is an artificial insect hormone that goes into the pet’s fat and is released slowly over the next 32 days.
 It is safe for both dogs and cats.
 This hormone, when taken in by the flea with its blood meal, prevents the eggs laid by that flea from hatching or developing into adults!
-Once that flea dies, there are no progeny to take its place.
+Once that flea dies, there is no progeny to take its place.
 It is very convenient and effective.
-Program will not kill adult fleas.
+The program will not kill adult fleas.
 There is a Program injection for cats that lasts 6 months.
-Program should be used year round to provide the best flea control.
+The program should be used year-round to provide the best flea control.

 FLEA COMBS: Work extremely well, are safe, help groom excess hair off your pet, never “runs out”, and are non-toxic.
 They are labor and time intensive but remove adult fleas instantly, so they cannot bite your pet.
 They can find fleas much more easily than searching by hand.